 Below is a list of upcoming seminars at the LMB aimed at a general scientific audience and open to individuals throughout Cambridge.
-If you are not at the LMB and wish to attend a seminar, please contact Nikki Dominguez.
+If you are not at the LMB and wish to attend a seminar, please contact the seminar secretary.

 The LMB hosts ‘The LMB Seminar Series’, where 1-2 leading scientists per month are invited to speak throughout the year.
 Four of these lectures are named in honour of LMB Nobel Laureates Max Perutz, Francis Crick, César Milstein and John Kendrew, given by eminent scientists from around the world.
 The LMB Seminar talks and LMB Named Seminar talks are advertised widely throughout the local area and are open to all.